-Can you hit deadlines and express excellent written communication?
-Then a freelance writer may be what you are looking for.
-These types of jobs may ask for writing examples, so a good place to start preparing for this career is to write a blog post and publish it either on your own blog or perhaps on LinkedIn so it'll be part of your profile.
-Most employers will pay per article and/or page views.
+Are you creative and able to write well?
+Can you hit deadlines and express your thoughts clearly in written form?
+Work as a freelance writer may be what you're looking for.
+These types of gigs may ask for writing samples, so a good way to start preparing for this career is to write and publish blog posts on your own website or LinkedIn.
+Most companies pay per article, per page views for online publishing, or both.

 Online Community Manager or Social Media Manager